-(Example: Avoid super tickets!
-Have stakeholders break them down into small tasks to keep reporting consistent)
+Example: Last sprint there were too many super tickets causing bottlenecks!
+Let’s have stakeholders break them down into small tasks to keep reporting consistent

-Anchor: Obviously your sailboat isn’t going to get anywhere if the anchor is weighing you down.
-Things in this category do just that—keep you from hitting your goals.
+Obviously your sailboat isn’t going to get anywhere if the anchor is weighing you down.
+Things in this category do just that: keep you from hitting your goals.
 Think of things in this category as the items or issues on your team that need to be resolved to make your journey more efficient.
 If the rocks are external, the anchor represents internal challenges.

-Participating in a Sailboat retrospective requires a bit of imagination.
+The Sailboat retrospective requires a bit of imagination but it’s fundamentally a visual way of running a retrospective.
 The visual imagery forces people to think outside the box, which can result in some creative solutions.

-Running this as a premortem works because there’s a concrete goal—everyone knows where you’re going and why—so it’s easier to focus ideas.
+Using the Sailboat technique as a pre-mortem works because there’s a concrete goal—everyone knows where you’re going and why—so it’s easier to focus ideas.
 If suggestions won’t contribute to this specific journey, they can’t be implemented.

 Just like the Four Ls retrospective, the Sailboat template can yield a lot of data, thanks to the broad prompts.
 The big difference here is that the Sailboat retrospective tends to focus that data a little more thanks to the journey metaphor.

-Sailboat retrospectives lend themselves well to looking back on large undertakings and prepping for new ones.
+The Sailboat sprint retrospective lends itself well to looking back on large undertakings and prepping for new ones.